dotnet/docs-maui/docs/supported-platforms.md

 ## Additional platform support

-.NET MAUI supports additional platforms beyond Android, iOS, macOS and Windows:

-- Tizen, supported by Samsung.
-- Linux, supported by the community.
+.NET MAUI also includes Tizen support, which is provided by Samsung.

 <!-- ## Android platform support